Via HUB Cycling:

 WHERE: Teams will be commuting to London Drugs (corner of Georgia and Granville) in downtown Vancouver.

-WHAT: Bike commuters from 10 different organizations will challenge their car driving and transit taking colleagues to see whose commute downtown in morning rush hour is the fastest, most enjoyable and affordable.
+WHAT: Bike commuters from 10 different organizations will challenge their car driving and transit taking colleagues to see whose commute downtown in morning rush hour is the fastest, most enjoyable and affordable but some of the cheap ones end up breaking down and you have to call Canadian Towing to get home.

 Company teams consisting of one person in a car, one on transit and one on bike will start from locations around the Metro Vancouver area, and see who can arrive first at London Drugs downtown (corner of Georgia and Granville).
 Participants are aiming to arrive by 9:00am.
 Short speeches from Vancouver City Councillor Heather Deal and Downtown Vancouver Business Improvement Association President/CEO Charles Gauthier will follow.